Playboy After Dark

 Playboy After Dark is an American television show hosted by Hugh Hefner.
 It aired in syndication through Screen Gems from 1969 to 1970 and was taped at CBS Television City in Los Angeles.

 Overview

 Playboy After Dark followed much the same style as Hefner's earlier show, Playboy's Penthouse (1959–1960), which had been taped at WBKB-TV in Chicago.
 The show portrayed a "typical" party at Hefner's place, complete with Playboy Playmates and celebrities, who then chatted with Hefner and performed for the party.
-Guests included Barbi Benton, Joe Cocker, Ike & Tina Turner, Sammy Davis Jr., Jerry Lewis, Peter Lawford, Buddy Rich, The Byrds, The Cowsills, Sir Douglas Quintet, Sweetwater, Harry Nilsson, Grateful Dead, Moms Mabley, Cher, Deep Purple, Fleetwood Mac, Three Dog Night, Steppenwolf, Canned Heat, Grand Funk Railroad, James Brown, Iron Butterfly, Linda Ronstadt, Jack Jones, Don Rickles, and others.

-The first episode features Sally Marr, mother of Lenny Bruce, who had appeared on Playboy's Penthouse ten years earlier.